sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ##### Step 3: Import the component

-Next, let's import the new component in _ListingPageFullImage.js_:
+Next, let's import the new component in _ListingPageCarousel.js_:

 ```jsx
 import SectionLikes from './SectionLikes';